14 Singles - 15 Doubles - 2 Triples - 2 Quads

-Founded in the 1970s, Lothlorien has a long tradition of activism and art.
+Founded in the 1970s, Lothlorien has long-standing traditions of activism and art.
 It's a house where one can make signs for a protest, learn to cook, find peer support, paint a mural, watch the sunset over the Bay, and build friendships - all in the same day!
 Our meat-free kitchen is a great place to make breakfast with a friend or play your favorite music while washing pots.

 Our splendid living room hosts house events and weekly meetings.
 It's also totally okay if you're just here for food and a bed.
 We respect everyone’s level of engagement in the community.

-That said, we do try to create the society we want to see in our daily life, and practice participatory democracy, consent, and anti-oppression.
-Knowing that we're 58 people assigned by a points, membership number, and a computer, we hold workshops and guide one another towards a safe and respectful space that more can feel at home in.
+That said, we do try to create the society we want to see in our daily lives, and practice participatory democracy, consent, and anti-oppression.
+Knowing that we're 58 people from all different backgrounds, we hold workshops and guide one another towards creating a safe and inclusive space where we can all feel at home.

-Lothlorien boasts the largest library and smallest per capita utility bills in the BSC.
+We boast the largest library and smallest per capita utility bills in the BSC.
 We also have a roaring fireplace, a sundeck, and a treehouse.